rahuman23/NPEF-Elite-/index.rst

 .. note::

-  The *<Cluster Password>* is unique to each cluster and will be provided by the leader of the Workshop.
+  All users will be accessing to the same cluster with the below credentials.
+If otherwise mentioned by instructor.

 .. list-table::
   :widths: 25 35 40